-Electives may include any college-level course that would bring total credits to 90 guarter hours:
+Electives may include any college-level course that would bring total credits to 90 quarter hours, including up to 12 credits of CareerTechnical Education.
+See the index for CareerTechnical course prefixes.

 - Policies on accepting career technical credits vary at fouryear colleges.
 Consult an academic advisor about taking career technical courses as electives for transfer to a four-year institution. - Up to 18 credits of Cooperative Education may be included as electives.
 See Cooperative Education/Internships in the Course Descriptions. - Up to 12 credits of Individual Music Lessons (MUP) may be included as electives. - Up to 12 credits of Physical Education activity may be included within the entire degree (Electives and Health/Wellness Fitness).